Important Disclaimer

 | Transferable on Sale | Yes — LIC transfers to new owner |

-- Breaker panel upgrades for ASHP and EV future-proofing
+- Breaker panel upgrades (only when required for ASHP installation)

 - Pre- and post-retrofit energy assessments